zmwv823/ComfyUI-UL/AnyText/README.md

 ## Warning:
 - This custom-node results may worse than official.
 - Works well with official ComfyUI release using python_embed on windows in my case.
 Distributions from unofficial or vitural env or other OS(such as linux) may not work.
-- Work with official start.bat and AIgodlike launcher(TGD), incompatible with Aki launcher.

 ### v2 test, more native, not remote_code mode.

 ## Instructions: